abhijit384/ProductIQ/README.md

 ## 8. License

+## License

+MIT License

+## 8. License

+MIT License

-ProductIQ Enterprise Hackathon Prototype — Built with Google Gemini & FastAPI.
+ProductIQ is an enterprise-grade hackathon prototype built with Google Gemini and FastAPI.